sinitame/epfl-ada-project/README.md

 #### Conclusion

-All the data we will use for the data story is available in [Milestone 2 Notebook](notebooks/milestone-3.ipynb)

-The script that we will use to generate all the data (will be available soon in) [Data generation script]()
+All the data we will use for the data story is available in [Milestone 3 Notebook](notebooks/milestone-3.ipynb) The link to our Data Story is [Data Story](https://epfl-ada-project.github.io/) The script that we will use to generate all the data (will be available soon in) [Data generation script]()

 # Contributions